armandvanhelsync/very-simple-contact-form/readme.txt

 Note: the sidebar widget uses shortcode [contact].

-Note: don't add multiple forms on the same website.
-And don't use the shortcode [contact] on your contactpage and use the widget on the same website.
+Note: don't use multiple forms on the same website.
+And don't use the shortcode on your contactpage and use the widget on the same website.
 This may cause a conflict.
 I wil try to solve this in next update.

 == Frequently Asked Questions ==